 .

-Extension Interfaces
+Extension interfaces

 Android has a set of official AOSP interfaces with every release.
 When Android partners want to add functionality to these interfaces, they shouldn't change these directly because this would mean that their Android runtime is incompatible with the AOSP Android runtime.
 For GMS devices, avoiding changing these interfaces is also what ensures the GSI image can continue to work.